open-quantum-safe/openssh/README.md

 - if `<SIG>` has L1 security, then the fork provides the methods `rsa3072-<SIG>` and `p256-<SIG>`, which combine `<SIG>` with RSA3072 and with ECDSA using NIST's P256 curve respectively.
 - if `<SIG>` has L3 security, the fork provides the method `p384-<SIG>`, which combines `<SIG>` with ECDSA using NIST's P384 curve.
 - if `<SIG>` has L5 security, the fork provides the method `p521-<SIG>`, which combines `<SIG>` with ECDSA using NIST's P521 curve.

-**N.B.**: Only L1 signature and all **Rainbow** variants are enabled by default.
-Should you wish to enable additional variants, consult [the "Code Generation" section of the documentation in the wiki](https://github.com/open-quantum-safe/openssh/wiki/Using-liboqs-supported-algorithms-in-the-for://github.com/open-quantum-safe/openssh/wiki/Using-liboqs-supported-algorithms-in-the-fork#code-generation).

 ## Quickstart